-- Telecoms operators are authorised by the government to perform, for their customers, a service that is often perceived as a (at least partially) ‘public’ service – or a service that no citizen or company is free to refuse because of its essential character in our modern economy and society.
+- Telecoms operators are authorised by the government to perform, for their customers, a service that is often perceived as (at least partially) a ‘public’ service – or a service that no citizen or company is free to refuse because of its essential character in a modern economy and society.
 This approval regime is embodied in the telecoms licence.

-In addition to the basic regulatory telecoms framework, the industry is also impacted by other elements – probably more so than most other economic activities – alien to the contract itself.
+In addition to the basic regulatory telecoms framework, the industry is also affected by other elements – probably more so than most other economic activities – alien to the contract itself.

-Telecoms operators deal, by the very nature of their activity, with personal or sensitive date of their customers – which raises sometimes contradictory issues of personal data and public safety (risk of terrorism) under the watchful eye of governments or their data protection authorities.
+By the very nature of their activity, telecoms operators deal with their customers’ personal or sensitive data – which raises sometimes contradictory issues of personal data and public safety (risk of terrorism) under the watchful eye of governments or their data protection authorities.

 All this creates a blurred and complicated picture of the laws possibly applicable to a telecoms contract, and it is not infrequent that at the moment a dispute arises in the course of such a contract, a party’s legal department discovers that the company falls under certain foreign legislation, or certain competition restrictions, or that the dispute’s core question actually hinges on a decision by a regulatory authority that will hinder the arbitration tribunal’s ability to solve the dispute properly.

 In this context, international arbitration is not automatically the straightforward way to solve a dispute.
-There are dozens of possibilities of interference by regulation, competition, etc., into any major telecoms contract, by an authority or person alien to it, and therefore dozens of possibilities to frustrate the progress of an arbitration process, impair or annihilate its result or the enforcement thereof.
+There are dozens of possibilities of interference by regulation, competition, etc., in any major telecoms contract, by an authority or person alien to it, and therefore dozens of possibilities to frustrate the progress of an arbitration process, or to impair or annihilate its result or the enforcement thereof.

 - deciding on the competitive position of an operator.
 Is it dominant or not?
 Or on a technical facility, is it essential or not?
 These qualifications may trigger more or less unforeseen and substantial consequences on the performance of existing contracts – such as changing an interconnection rate, requiring or denying a network access, etc., but only a competition authority or a court of the jurisdictional order (or, in certain cases, a telecoms regulator) can decide whether such qualifications apply.

-The possibilities where a dispute over an alleged breach of contract that may be the consequence of a regulatory decision are many:
+The possibilities for where a dispute about an alleged breach of contract may be the consequence of a regulatory decision are many.

-A dispute can arise over who is to blame in a merger or acquisition, which has failed for lack of governmental approval of the transfer of spectrum or licence, and the aggrieved party considers that the party responsible for obtaining these approvals has not made enough efforts to ensure such approval.
+A dispute can arise about who is to blame in a merger or acquisition that has failed for lack of government approval of the transfer of spectrum or licence, and the aggrieved party considers that the party responsible for obtaining these approvals has not made enough efforts to ensure such approval.
 The tribunal may examine the efforts made by the obligee but it has no authority to decide whether this refusal was legal or legitimate.

 A dispute can also concern an interconnection agreement between two operators that has been implicitly changed – or made impossible to perform – by a change in the competitive position of one of the parties, for instance, if one of the operators starts or ceases to hold a dominant position in the market, where such a position, as is often the case, implies differentiated interconnection rates to the detriment of the dominant operator, thus implying a change of the interconnection agreement’s contractual terms.
 The tribunal has no mandate to decide whether that operator is or is not dominant.
 (The same reasoning can easily apply to a facilities or infrastructure share or access agreement or to data exchange agreements.)

-Hence, the costly process of arbitration can be useless because of annulment, refusal of exequatur or impossibility to enforce because of issues over which neither the parties nor the tribunal have control.
+Hence, the costly process of arbitration can be useless because of annulment, refusal of exequatur or impossibility to enforce because of issues about which neither the parties nor the tribunal have control.